Rasiya: Secular Rasiya

 Equally as popular as religious rasiyas, non-religious or secular rasiyas are also widely written and presented from the female perspective, these tend to involve erotic language and commonly revolve around a young wife who is addressing her husband or lover.
 In secular rasiyas, the male lover can still be interpreted as Krishna regardless of whether the lyrics mention the god Krishna or not.
 In these secular rasiyas the convictions of the female protagonist towards her lover are often ambivalent, a mixture of desire, shame, and anxiety.
-It is worth noting that there is a significant amount of overlap between krishnaite and secular love in both rasiyas as well as amatory Hindi poetry.
+There is a significant amount of overlap between krishnaite and secular love in both rasiyas as well as amatory Hindi poetry.
 Both religious and secular rasiyas display similarities with the portrayal Krishna and the male suitor.
 Typically, they are portrayed as caring, flirtatious, desirable, but also somewhat frustrating.
 However, one of the differences between the two types are in the lyrics used.
 Secular rasiyas are often heard referencing modern entities as opposed to religious rasiyas.